How to Build a Startup as a Non-Tech Founder

 You can’t write good requirements if you don’t have some understanding of the technology of your product.
 All modern technology systems consist of a front end and a back end.
 It is therefore essential to understand how these work as they pertain to your product.
 For those of you not familiar with these terms, the front end is what a user sees on a website, software, or app.
 The back end, on the other hand, exists on the servers, and features the database, the application layers, etc. that process the data and presents information to the front end.

 Many novice founders write requirements by only describing the front end while neglecting the back end, relying on their partners or employees or outsourcers to figure out the back end.
 This is dangerous, and will greatly increase the risk of delays and miscommunications.
 Remember, don’t underestimate the power of learning a bit of code.

 Also, when communicating with developers, it’s important to keep your scope as limited as possible and to focus on the primary function of your product.
 If your product’s core function is weak, no amount of flashy features are going to make your product stronger.

 As mentioned earlier, try to build everything yourself for as long as possible, or at least keep it in-house for as long as possible.
 Especially during the formative stages of building your product, you should directly oversee the core experience of your product, as you are the one getting the initial customer feedback.

-However, if for whatever reason you choose to outsource your user experience, you should only do so if the freelancer can have meetings with you on a daily basis and produce product iterations on AT LEAST a weekly basis.
+However, if for whatever reason you choose to outsource your user experience, you should only do so with a flexible freelancer.
+The freelancer should be able to have meetings with you on a daily basis.
+Also, he/she should produce product iterations on AT LEAST a weekly basis.
 Basically, if you’re going to outsource your product to a freelancer, only do it if you can treat them like an in-house developer.